berkays07333/sucukluuuuu/README.md

 ## Requirements
-    Linux or Mac (You can use WSL2 too)
+    Linux or Mac

+## READ
+    If you wanted to modify ErfanGSIs, it is MANDATORY to make Open Source, we must respect the original repository that is Erfan Abdi's ErfanGSIs.

 ## Released GSIs (Erfan Abdi/ErfanGSIs)
 Download links: https://mirrors.lolinet.com/firmware/gsi/